ada-code-review/review-app/README.md

 |Add a user to a PR as an assignee|Not implemented (assign PR to volunteer)|POST https://api.github.com/repos/:owner/:repo/issues/:issue_number/assignees|

 ### Hooks and Data
 We created some custom hooks to fetch data from github.
-In a functional component you can get data using:
+In a functional component, you can get data using:
 ```
 const {data, error, isLoading} = useFetchFromGithub<TypeScriptDataInterface>(path);
 return (